Is an Eating Disorder a Mental Illness? Yes, Here's Why.

 How do you know if you have an eating disorder?

 People with eating disorders commonly hide or deny that they are in distress.
-And, symptoms can be hard to detect in others.
+And, eating disorder symptoms can be hard to detect.

 If you are concerned that you or someone you know might have an eating disorder, it is helpful to know how to identify some of the more common signs of distress — or a decreased quality of life.